gregzanch/functional-acoustics/README.md

 # Functional Acoustics

-A library for your general acoustician
+`functional-acoustics` is a javascript library that provides useful functionality for acousticians.